 WHYlie the Whale

-Through Unstoppable Voters Aileen is amplify the joy at Fair Count events with flying whales.
+Through Unstoppable Voters, Aileen amplified the joy at Fair Count events with flying whales.
 You read that right — giant flying whales.

 With the help of these whales, Aileen and Fair Count’s objective is to collect 40,000 Commit To Vote cards in the 40 Georgia counties where there are many people who are registered to vote, but they don’t vote either at all or often.

 WHYlie the Whale and its whale friends have become a core part of the Fair Count’s Vote-365 Bus Tour, where they are visiting each of these 40 counties through Election Day.